awsdocs/aws-net-developer-guide/doc_source/net-dg-config-creds.rst

 ----------------------------------------------------

-You can easily locate credentials and profiles in the .NET credentials file or in the shared credentials file by using the :sdk-net-api:`Amazon.Runtime.CredentialManagement.CredentialProfileSourceChain <Runtime/TRuntimeCredentialManagementCredentialProfileSourceChain>` class.
+You can easily locate credentials and profiles in the .NET credentials file or in the shared credentials file by using the :sdk-net-api:`Amazon.Runtime.CredentialManagement.CredentialProfileStoreChain <Runtime/TRuntimeCredentialManagementCredentialProfileStoreChain>` class.
 This is the way the .NET SDK looks for credentials and profiles.
-The :code:`CredentialProfileSourceChain` class automatically checks in both credentials files.
+The :code:`CredentialProfileStoreChain` class automatically checks in both credentials files.

-You can get credentials or profiles by using the :sdk-net-api:`TryGetAWSCredentials <Runtime/MRuntimeCredentialManagementCredentialProfileSourceChainTryGetAWSCredentialsstringAWSCredentials>` or :sdk-net-api:`TryGetProfile <Runtime/MRuntimeCredentialManagementCredentialProfileSourceChainTryGetProfilestringAWSCredentials>` methods.
+You can get credentials or profiles by using the :sdk-net-api:`TryGetAWSCredentials <Runtime/MRuntimeCredentialManagementCredentialProfileStoreChainTryGetAWSCredentialsStringAWSCredentials>` or :sdk-net-api:`TryGetProfile <Runtime/MRuntimeCredentialManagementCredentialProfileStoreChainTryGetProfileStringCredentialProfile>` methods.
 The :code:`ProfilesLocation` property determines the behavior of the :code:`CredentialsProfileChain`, as follows: